 3.3.
 Administrative sanctions

-In addition to security measures and incident notifications, NIS2 will establish a series of sanctions for organizations that fail to implement the former and carry out the latter.
+In addition to security measures and incident notifications, NIS2 establishes a series of sanctions for organizations that fail to implement the former and carry out the latter.

 These sanctions include binding instructions, the obligation to implement the recommendations made by a security audit, and financial penalties, which can be up to 10 million euros or 2% of the turnover of the company in question, worldwide.

 States will thus be able to effectively supervise that the measures included in NIS2 are complied with and, if this does not happen, they will have the possibility of using these administrative sanctions.

 3.4.
 Improving communication and collective response mechanisms